monizb/FireShort/README.md

       way to show QR Codes (and a way to track every qr scan) for the same
 - [ ] Add a homepage showcasing the tool with animations
 - [ ] Revamp the dashboard
+- [ ] Add Protected Links With Password
 - [ ] Develop APIs for all the tasks for easy management

 Valid Feature Requests will be added to the above list over time.